 Growth guide

-Analytics for indie hackers
+Analytics for indie hackers who need revenue clarity

 Indie products move through launches, experiments, content, social posts, communities, newsletters, and tiny paid tests.
 The analytics setup has to be light enough to maintain and strong enough to show what created revenue.